What is Interest Rate Risk?

 Conclusion

 So, it can be seen that it directly influences the cash flow of fixed-income securities.
-But not to worry, as there are many hedging tools available in the market that can mitigate this risk to a large extent.
+But not to worry, as many hedging tools are available in the market to mitigate this risk to a large extent.

 Recommended Articles